 In the Table of Contents Options window, next to each available style you want to use (these are Word’s built-in styles starting with Heading 4), type the TOC level you wish to use.
 Click “OK” when you’re done.

-Updating the Table of Contents
+How to Update the Table of Contents

 If you ever need to add or remove a section from your document, you can easily update the table of contents to reflect those changes.
 To update your table of contents, select it, click “Update Table” on the pop-up menu that appears, and then choose whether you want to update only the page numbers or the entire table.
 Click “OK” to apply the changes.

-Removing the Table of Contents
+How to Remove the Table of Contents

 Removing the table of contents is simple.
 All you need to do is select it and then click the arrow on the menu that appears.

 At the bottom of the drop-down menu, select “Remove Table of Contents.”